Anthony-Minecraft/computer-minatar/README.md

 This should reflect the text that follows the question mark.
-An acceptable example is `name=$[THIS_NAME]&ip=$[THIS_IP]` Note that for HTTP-POST, it will automatically send all the user data in a json post package, so the GET data is not nececarily needed, however you may opt to use it anyways.
+An acceptable example is `name=$[THIS_NAME]&ip=$[THIS_IP]` Note that for HTTP-POST, it will automatically send all the user data in a json post package, so the GET data is not used.
+However, for the current state, you cannot forget to add the FORMS data for HTTP-POST.